-This practical course comprises a mix of classroom-based learning in a school to academic training on either generic “Professional Studies” lectures at a local KMT hub-training centre or “Subject Studies” training with the other Computer Science trainees at locations across the partnership.
+This practical course comprises a mix of classroom-based learning in a school to academic training on either generic “Professional Studies” lectures at a local KMT hub-training centre or “Subject Studies” training with other Computer Science trainees at various locations across the partnership.

 The school that you are accepted to train in becomes your home school.
 Except for a short 6 week placement at a contrasting B placement school in the Spring term, you will remain at your home school for the duration of the course.

 Your studies gradually build from observing teachers and lessons to working with your mentor starting with joint planning and teaching until by the end of the course, you are planning and teaching solo, 60% of a full timetable.
 At all times, there will be the classroom teacher available to support you nearby.

 You will gain experience of parents evenings, clubs and many other after school events that make up the life of a teacher.

 The course focuses on the teaching and learning of KS3 and KS4 students and you will be assessed on your teaching of classes from these key stages.
 However, because of Kent and Medway’s unique education system, where possible, YOU WILL ALSO BE GIVEN THE OPPORTUNITY TO EXPERIENCE KS5 TEACHING.